Muskan213/Bikes-Purchase-Analysis/README.md

 <h3 align="left">Objective</h3>
-<p align="left">The aim of this project is to This project aims to analyze bike sales data to uncover insights that can inform business decisions
+<p align="left">The aim of this project is to analyze bike sales data to uncover insights that can inform business decisions
 by identifying trends and patterns in the data.</p>